FluidPlay/EzMsg/README.md

 This will take all the messages defined in IArmor and ISpell.
 You could have multiple components mixing and matching interfaces as needed.
 Abstract classes aren't as flexible, you can inherit from only one, so their concret classes aren't composable.

 	PS.: Talking of references, make sure to learn about IoC frameworks.
-I recommend Syring (as a "let-me-try-this entry drug") and especially Zenject when you realize the advantages and are ready to get serious on the topic.
+I recommend Syring (as a "let-me-try-this entry drug") and especially Zenject when you realize DI/IoC advantages and are ready to get serious on the topic.

 # Can I use EzMsg to send static messages?